-Story #4 – You need specialists with unique information technology skills and competences ad hoc
+Story #4 – You need specialists with unique information technology skills and competencies ad hoc

-Outsourcing IT services gives you the flexibility in that matter.
-If you know that you need some specialists for a certain project, you don’t have to hire developers permanently – you can choose a partner to deliver a project and then you can decide whether you need to expand the scope and scale the team up or you don’t need the support any longer.
+Outsourcing IT services gives you the flexibility that would be hard to afford otherwise.
+If you know that you need specialists for a certain project, you don’t have to hire developers permanently – you can hire a partner to deliver a project, and then you can decide whether you need to expand the scope and scale the team up or you don’t need the support any longer.

 💡 Looking for artsy developers?

 Story #5: You need to pivot your business extremely fast

 We all love unexpected turns of events, right?
 Yes, I’m talking about you, the year 2022, you little scoundrel! 😩 Things are still changing fast for online businesses.
 Especially if we need to adjust the whole business or infrastructure overnight.
 Reliable software development outsourcing can provide reliable support in that matter too.
 And we’ve got something to brag about in this area as well, as we offered ad hoc support to execute a spectacular and successful business pivot this year!